Why Blog ? How to write a blog

 Get your own domain name and create your blog in your own website, rather than doing it on Rented Land in a third party website, where you just generate traffic for them.

-You can have a blog in your website which we recommend, because you own that space and you may have loads of related content but you can have a blog on Googles Blogger or on a simple Wordpress theme which works well, Tumblr or Medium, even Google+ or Blog.com.
+You can have a blog in your website which we recommend, because you own that space and you may have loads of related content but you can have a blog on Googles Blogger or on a simple WordPress theme which works well, Tumblr or Medium, even in your Google Business Profile or Blog.com.
 You could use Weebly or Wix to create a simple blog web presence.
+We use WordPress and the Divi theme.
+Here is a useful 23 minute video by Mak at Elegant Themes on how to create a Blog template to use in Divi.

 Revisit your blog items regularly and update them with relevant information, making them bigger and more useful with time.
 Build up a library of useful articles, in an area where you are competent, that offer value and categorise them so that it is easy to navigate through your articles.
 Link them together using tags and hyperlinks within the articles.